ankri/react-workshop/README.md

 # Next steps

-Have a look at the [server](https://github.com/ankri/react-workshop/tree/master/server) directory to get more information about the server or at the [ui](https://github.com/ankri/react-workshop/tree/master/ui) directory to get more information about the application we will be building.
+Have a look at the [server](https://github.com/ankri/react-workshop/tree/master/server) directory to get more information about the server or at the [ui](https://github.com/ankri/react-workshop/tree/master/ui) directory to get more information about Create React App.

 When you are ready to start developing start with the first task.

 # Tasks

-- [Introduction]() - Let's start with the introduction
+- [Introduction](https://github.com/ankri/react-workshop/blob/master/tasks/Task-0.md) - Let's start with the introduction: What is the application about and how to start the TDD tests
-- [Task 1]() - Make a reusable `<Trip />` component and use it to display the incoming trips
+- [Task 1](https://github.com/ankri/react-workshop/blob/master/tasks/Task-1.md) - Make a reusable `<Trip />` component and use it to display the incoming trips
-- [Task 2]() - We want to set the locale once and use it everywhere.
-Use `Context` to do this.
+- [Task 2](https://github.com/ankri/react-workshop/blob/master/tasks/Task-2.md) - We want to set the locale once and use it everywhere.
+Use `Context` to do this
-- [Task 3]() - We want to be able to create a new trip.
-Let's write a form with `useState`.
+- [Task 3](https://github.com/ankri/react-workshop/blob/master/tasks/Task-3.md) - We want to be able to create a new trip.
+Let's write a form with `useState`
-- [Task 4]() - Currently the app uses two ways to retrieve the data from the server.
-Let's refactor to just use hooks.
+- [Task 4](https://github.com/ankri/react-workshop/blob/master/tasks/Task-4.md) - Currently the app uses two ways to retrieve the data from the server.
+Let's refactor to just use hooks
-- [Task 5]() - Let's have a look at the Router by editing `TripRouter.js`
+- [Task 5](https://github.com/ankri/react-workshop/blob/master/tasks/Task-5.md) - Let's have a look at the Router by editing `TripRouter.js`
-- [Task 6]() - We want to update the window title every time we change a route
+- [Task 6](https://github.com/ankri/react-workshop/blob/master/tasks/Task-6.md) - We want to update the window title every time we change a route
-- [Task 7]() - There is a better way to use forms.
+- [Task 7](https://github.com/ankri/react-workshop/blob/master/tasks/Task-7.md) - There is a better way to use forms.
 Let's use `formik`
-- [Task 8]() - Let's refactor the mess that is `Trip.js`
+- [Task 8](https://github.com/ankri/react-workshop/blob/master/tasks/Task-8.md) - Let's refactor the mess that is `Trip.js`